We just launched HRIS Sync, automate employee benefits management ⚡️

 In some workplace pension schemes, employers may deduct pension payments from their employee's pay before deducting income tax.

 When employees contribute to a personal pension or some other workplace pension scheme, their pension provider can claim back income tax at the current 20% basic tax rate and add it to the employee's pension pot.
-This is also known as relief at source.
+This is also known as relief at source

 So if an employee contributes £80, their pension provider will claim back £20, and a total contribution of £100 goes into their pension pot.